seanwayland/wayloffmsynth3-/README.md

 https://www.youtube.com/watch?v=kxKEFTQRZPI

+These classes have most of the GUI code commented out ..
+It is meant as a base to start testing synthesizers ..

 synth has one oscillator an ADSR and a filter

 Create a new JUCE audio plugin and check "is a synth, accepts midi in , accepts midi out "